krisp/fauxqrz/README.md

 in the test box at the bottom to make sure it is working.
 I suggest using a callsign you haven't looked up recently as HRDLogbook seems to cache lookups for a period of time.
 You will be able to determine if the callsign data was provided by the script by checking the output in the dos window.

+Installing fauxqrz as a windows service:

+1. Test the program to make sure it works the way you expect.
+2. Add ```C:\python27\Lib\site-packages\pywin32_system32``` to your SYSTEM PATH environment variable (type variables into start search box, select edit system variables)
+3. Open an command promt as administrator, change working directory to the script's folder
+4. Install the service to start automatically: ```python fauxqrz.py --startup auto install```
+5. Start the service: ```python fauxqrz.py start```

+The service can be managed the usual way from ```services.msc```.
+Omit ```--startup auto``` to leave the service in manual mode.